-The loss sustained on both sides in the battle of Newbury, and the advanced season, obliged the armies to retire into winterquarters.
+The loss sustained on both sides in the battle of Newbury, and the advanced season, obliged the armies to retire into winter-quarters.

-In the north, during this summer, the great interest and popularity of the earl, now created marquis of Newcastle, had raised a considerable force for the king; and great hopes of success were entertained from that quarter.
+In the north, during this summer, the great interest and popularity Actions in the north. of the earl, now created marquis of Newcastle, had raised a considerable force for the king; and great hopes of success were entertained from that quarter.
 There appeared, however, in opposition to him, two men, on whom the event of the war finally depended, and who began about this time to be remarked for their valour and military conduct.
-These were Sir Thomas Fairfax, son g Whitlocke, p.
-70. Clarendon, vol. in. p.
-350, 351, &c of the lord of that name, and Oliver Cromwel.
-The former gained a considerable advantage at Wakefieldh over a detachment of rovalists, and took general Goring prisoner: The latter obtained a victory at Gainsborow' over a party commanded by the gallant Cavendish, who perished in the action.
-But both these defeats of the royalists were more than sufficiently compensated by the total rout of lord Fairfax at Atherton moor. and the dispersion of his army.
+These were Sir Thomas Fairfax, son of the lord of that name, and Oliver Cromwel.
+The former gained a considerable advantage at Wakefieldh over a detachment of royalists, and took general Goring prisoner: The latter obtained a victory at Gainsborowi over a party commanded by the gallant Cavendish, who perished in the action.
+But both these defeats of the royalists were more than sufficiently compensated by the total rout of lord Fairfax at Atherton moor, k and the dispersion of his army.
 After this victory, Newcastle, with an army of 15,000 men, sat down before Hull.
 Hotham was no longer governor of this place.
 That gentleman and his son, partly from a jealousy entertained of lord Fairfax, partly repenting of their engagements against the king, had entered into a correspondence with Newcastle, and had expressed an intention of delivering Hull into his hands.
 But their conspiracy being detected, they were arrested and sent prisoners to London; where, without any regard to their former services, they fell, both of them, victims to the severity of the parliament.